 There are a variety of ways that salted fish can be served, but the absolute classic has to be the Rougay.
 This is basically just a tomato and onion base with plenty of garlic, ginger and chilli, fried up, then served with rice.
 Another excellent option, which cuts through some of the salt, is to have it as a coconut curry.

 3. Coconut Curry

 When my Mum moved out to the Seychelles way back in the seventies, she started out her culinary adventures by asking my Dad how they cooked things.
 She relates that she soon gave up asking the question because the default answer was invariably curry.

 And curry really is a dish that your average Seychellois adores.
 This could be something to do with the history of the islands – electricity arrived late – so spices were used as a preservative.
-Whatever the reason, curry, often based around masala spices, hot chillies and lots of freshly made coconut cream, is a staple.
+Whatever the reason, curry, often based around masala spices, curry leaves, hot chillies and lots of freshly made coconut cream, is a staple.

 The ingredients vary, back in the day bat and goat were key ingredients, although you may struggle to find those today.
-Instead, chicken and fish curries are likely to be on your plate.
-Enjoy, but do watch out, because the Seychellois do like their curries hot!
+Instead, chicken and fish curries are likely to be on your plate, with Octopus Curry a local Seychelles speciality you should definitely try at least once.

-4. Anything with banana in
+6. Anything with banana in